AUDIE CORNISH, HOST:

 HORSLEY: My pleasure.

 BLOCK: That's NPR's Scott Horsley at the White House.
 He was talking about the president's statements today that he now believes same-sex couples should be able to get married.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.